gizmosachin/ColorSlider/README.md

 ColorSlider uses [HSB](https://en.wikipedia.org/wiki/HSB) and defaults to a saturation and brightness: 100%.

-When the `orientation` is set to `.Vertical`, dragging vertically adjusts the hue, and dragging outside adjusts the saturation and brightness as follows:
+When the `orientation` is set to `.vertical`, dragging vertically adjusts the hue, and dragging outside adjusts the saturation and brightness as follows:

 - Inside the frame, dragging vertically adjusts the hue
 - Outside the frame, dragging horizontally adjusts the saturation